rogerwinkler/4members/README.md

     Or set them globally in `/etc/environment`, but then without the `export` keyword.

-10. Create file `.pgpwd` in directory `db` and put your password there in the following format:
+10. Create file `.pgpwd` in directory `db` and put your passwords there in the following format:

     ```